Bg

 Note: Sleep needs vary by child, and this chart should be viewed as an example.

 A 12 month old’s nap schedule should allow for 2 - 3 hours of daytime sleep.
-Expect your baby to take 2 naps each day.
+Expect your baby to take each day.
 Ideally, each will be about 60 - 120 minutes long.
 Most babies need between 3.25 and 4 hours of awake time between naps at this age.

 Plan for 2 naps a day.
 The morning nap is typically 3.25 hours after waking, and the afternoon nap should be offered about 3.5 hours after your baby typically wakes from the first nap.
-However, if you find that your baby is consistently resisting naps, consider lengthening the awake window before each nap by 15 - 30 minutes.
+However, if you find that your baby is consistently resisting naps, consider lengthening the before each nap by 15 - 30 minutes.

 Here’s an example of what your day may look like at this age: